tylodung/moihon/_clients/hydra.md

 ## Editing

-Urban is already optimised for adding, updating and removing pages, staff, advice, company details and footer elements in [CloudCannon](https://app.cloudcannon.com/).
+Hydra is already optimised for adding, updating and removing pages, staff, advice, company details and footer elements in CloudCannon.

 ### Posts